 Who are The Boys? – New Amazon Series On the Way

-Amazon is killing it lately with their TV shows, and a new favorite is on the way.
+Amazon is killing it lately with their TV shows (Good Omens is a great example of this), and a new favorite is on the way.
 The Boys is set to release July 26, 2019 on Amazon Prime, and fans of the comics are thrilled.
 If the show looks interesting, you might be wondering what the series is actually about.
 If you haven’t read the comics, or it has been awhile, let’s revisit some essential info about the series.
 Primarily, who are The Boys and what is the show about?

 The Boys Comic Book Series